You will be checked for all skin cancers such as Basal Cell Carcinoma, Squamous Cell Carcinoma, & Melanoma

 MoleMedic is an Affiliated Provider to Southern Cross Health Society.
 For members of Southern Cross Health Society the cost of a skin cancer check is covered.
 The percentage cover is subject to the terms of your specific policy - some members elect for 100% cover, others for 80% cover, or higher excesses.
 Please refer to your policy for the Specialist Cover you elected.
 You may also review the information under the relevant drop down box on the "Why MoleMedic" page.

-Digital Mapping and Recording of lesions is optional, at an additional cost:
+Digital Imaging and Recording of lesions is optional, at an additional cost:

-Please add the charges for digital mapping and recording as noted below, to the pricing for the appointment options, as listed above above.
+If further imaging is requested, please add the charges for digital imaging and recording as noted below, to the pricing for the appointment options, as listed above.

 Digital Imaging & Recording (1 – 3 lesions): $35